 We are concious that intructing firms often require a fast and efficient service for their clients and we aim to provide a service which meets these needs.
 Appointments can normally be arranged within 2 weeks if urgent and within 1 month routinely.
 Reports are normally provided within two weeks of the assessment.
 We aim to keep costs to a minimum without sacrificing quality.
 We also offer a 6 month deferment of fees.
 A fee estimate is always provided with our terms and conditions which is provided after the receipt of instructions or before if required.
 We are also happy to have an informal discussion about a case before instructions are given.

-Direct instructions are very welcome but we are also registered with, and accept referrals through, Medico-Legal reporting agencies including Doctors Chambers, Speed, Rapid, Legal Reports & Services, Medical Chambers Ltd and Medical Insurance Reports.
+Direct instructions are very welcome but we are also registered with, and accept referrals through, Medico-Legal reporting agencies including Premex, Doctors Chambers, MAPS and Speed.

 Other expert reports are helpful to have and GP and hospital records are generaly required unless we are instructed that they are unnecessary.
 In certain cases educational records are also helpful.